 This is the last post in a series about Fashion 4.0 in The Fashion Retailer blog: IoT and Fashion.
-We have reviewed how Artificial Intelligence, Augmented Reality, Virtual Reality, 3D Printing and Blockchain are transforming the Fashion Retail industry.
+In previous posts about Fashion Technology, we have reviewed how Artificial Intelligence, Augmented Reality, Virtual Reality, 3D Printing and Blockchain are transforming the Fashion Retail industry.
 Those technologies are not hermetic and create synergies like the one between AI, Blockchain and IoT.
 Everything will be connected (to the cloud) by 2020.

 What is the Internet of Things?